|

 (Return)

 The earliest biography of Lord Mengchang (7107.267) is Chapter 15 of the Shi Ji (The Lord of Meng-ch'ang; Giles: Meng Ch'ang-chün; see Nienhauser, Grand Scribes Records VII, p.189ff and index).
 Mengchang's original name was 田文 Tian Wen.
 Born in the 4th c.
-BCE of a prominent family of 齊 Qi in Shandong, he was so effective as a minister of 薛 Xue that 秦昭王 King Zhao brought him to Qin as prime minister.
-Here he was put in jail, and was only able to escape with the assistance of two retainers, one a thief, the other one who could imitate the sound of a cock crowing.
-The story of his escape is also told with the qin melody 雞鳴度關
+BCE of a prominent family of 齊 Qi in Shandong, he was so effective as a minister of 薛 Xue, a fiefdom within Qi, that 秦昭王 King Zhao brought him to Qin as prime minister.
+Here, however, he had enemies who put him in jail, and he was only able to escape with the assistance of two retainers, one who could imitate the sound of a dog barking, the other who could imitate the sound of a cock crowing.
+The story of his escape is told with the qin melody 雞鳴度關

-Ji Ming Du Guan (Exiting the Gate at the Cock's Crow), #95 in Xilutang Qintong
+Ji Ming Du Guan (At the Cock's Crow Going Through the Pass), #95 in Xilutang Qintong

 (Return)